George Dixon Academy: History

 In 2002, headteacher Sir Robert Dowling was knighted for "services to special needs education".

 The school was re-modelled using funds from the Birmingham City Council's Building Schools for the Future Programme.
 In September 2012 the school converted to academy status and was renamed George Dixon Academy.

 In popular culture

-The television character Dixon of Dock Green was named after George Dixon.
+The police officer George Dixon in the television series Dixon of Dock Green (1955–1976) was named after George Dixon.
 The character first appeared in the film The Blue Lamp (1950), produced by a former pupil of the school, Michael Balcon.